What to do in the Cameron Highlands: tips for highlights, food & hotels

-From Ipoh to the Cameron Highlands: Ipoh is the closest biggest city to the Cameron Highlands.
+From Ipoh to the Cameron Highlands: Ipoh, which actually has a lot of unique things to do itself, is the closest big city to the Cameron Highlands.
 It still takes 2 to 2.5 hours by bus because of the narrow mountain roads.
 As far as I know, there’s only one bus per day going to the Cameron Highlands, costing 20 MYR.

 Foto from Booking.com

 As mentioned before, the Cameron Highlands is a plateau, situated between some impressive mountains.
 There are three important towns in the Cameron Highlands: Ringlet, Tanah Rata and Brinchang.
 There are hotels and restaurants in all of them, so it doesn’t really matter where you stay.
 I ended up in Tanah Rata, situated in the middle of the Cameron Highlands.
 My bus stopped there (and my bus to Penang would leave from there as well), so it was convenient.
 There are plenty of hotels in all three of the towns, so I have some suggestions for you!